wanqing0820/website1/README.md

 - Completed with aesthetic and user-centric web design documented in design journey in the document folder

-> How to run locally?
+> How to run it locally?

 - Using visual studio code, serve the project on localhost:3000 with PHP server exrension